projectcapsule/capsule/use_cases.md

 define network policies that deny pods belonging to a tenant namespace to access pods in namespaces belonging to other tenants or in system namespaces, (e.g. `kube-system`).
-Also Bill must assure that pods belonging to a tenant namespace cannot access other network infrastructure like cluster nodes, load balancers, and virtual machines running other services.
+Also, Bill must assure that pods belonging to a tenant namespace cannot access other network infrastructure like cluster nodes, load balancers, and virtual machines running other services.